A woman playing the violin next to a piano in a dimly lit room.

 1. Admission

-Applications open annually in early February and close in late March.
-For the 2026 cohort, applications are accepted from February 7 through March 22.
+Applications open annually in early March and close in late March.
+For the 2026 cohort, applications are accepted from March 9 through April 1.
 Selection is made through a two-round review process conducted by the AHF Honorary and Advisory Boards.

 2. Onboarding